UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/04_practical.md

 Resolving deltas: 100% (56/56), done.
 ```

-You will now have a folder called `foundation-exercises.
-Change directory into where the sharpening code is located and list the contents:
 You will now have a folder called `foundation-exercises`.
 Change directory into where the sharpening code is located and list the contents:

 ```bash
 cd foundation-exercises/sharpen
 ls